Leonarden/cb-cpp-4skills-training/README.md

 Note: cb-cpp-4skills-training-part1 to cb-cpp-training-part7, that will be increasingly added

-@Credits: To Dr. Mostafa Assaf (Udemy) 4Skills course.
+@Credits: To Dr. Mostafa S. Ibrahim (Udemy) 4Skills course.